This is my story of how I came from the An Lac orphanage in Vietnam.

 In 1974 my homeland was being over-run by Viet Cong, guerrilla forces of North Vietnam in a war that cost an estimated 2 million civilians their lives.
 Villages in South Vietnam were being wiped out and over run by the forces of the north.
 There was believed to be more death and destruction than in any official report.
 My birth city burned in destruction, figuratively speaking.

 Somewhere amidst the death and ravaging I was born of two Vietnamese villagers.
-Facing what was most likely certain death, it’s theorized my parents left me at an orphanage, and subsequently were killed, as millions of others were during the time period.
-They left me at the An Lac orphanage in Saigon.
+Facing what was most likely certain death, it’s theorized my parents left me at an orphanage called An Lac in Saigon.
+As the city fell, not everyone made it including my parents.
+A lot of good people were lost.
+That’s what war does.

 As the city of Saigon fell to enemy forces, many orphans were evacuated to the United States.
 Evacuation was unpopular with many of the American people at the time.
 Not all evacuations were successful.
 A plane full of orphans and nurses crashed, killing 78 orphans – their remains were sent to Thailand and ultimately cremated.
 It was in the wake of this crash that a sense of urgency began.
 Many brave American soldiers and South Vietnamese soldiers died defending the city.
 To them I will be forever grateful and try to bring honor to their sacrifice every day.